 * Repigmentation with pseudocatalase cream PC-KUS can be achieved in all skin colors and is independent of the percentage of depigmented skin and the duration of the disease!
 First signs of repigmentation can be observed after 3-4 months.

 * This treatment modality can also successfully repigment lips, ears, and genitals.
 However, the response on fingers and feet is disappointing.
 (Schallreuter et al, Dermatology (1995) 190: 223-229.)

 * The removal of high levels of epidermal H2O2 with narrowband UVB activated pseudocatalase – PC-KUS coincides with – stabilization of the depigmentation process followed by repigmentation.
 (Schallreuter et al, 1995,190:223-229, J.Invest Dermatol, 2001, 116:167-174 Int.
 Journal of Dermatol 2002 in the press.)

 * The treatment has no side effects providing the liver function of the affected individual is normal.
 (Schallreuter et al, Dermatology (1995) 190: 223-229.)

 * A significant faster initiation of repigmentation can be induced with the combination of climatotherapy at the Dead Sea together with pseudocatalase PC-KUS over a period of 21 days.
-First repigmentation occurs between the day 14-20.
+The first repigmentation occurs between the day 14-20.
 This fast repigmentation lasts for an additional 4 months when continued with daily treatment using narrowband UVB activated pseudocatalase PC-KUS.(Schallreuter et al, Int.
-Journal of Dermatol (2002) in press.)
+Journal of Dermatol (2002) in the press.)

 * The shelf life of pseudocatalase PC-KUS stored at 4°C is 12 months.